 You’ll be asked to accept this quote and get paid or to have the laptop returned free of charge.

-If your laptop is in better condition or has a more valuable processor than originally stated, we’ll increase the price automatically and pay you.
+If your laptop is in better condition or has a more valuable processor than stated initially, we’ll increase the price automatically and pay you.

 Getting a new laptop